Julio Jones: 2019 season

 On September 7, 2019, Jones signed a three-year, $66 million extension with $64 million guaranteed, making him the highest-paid wide receiver in the league at the time.
-In Week 2 against the Philadelphia Eagles, Jones recorded five receptions for 106 yards and two touchdowns as the Falcons won 24–20.
+In Week 2 against the Eagles, Jones recorded five receptions for 106 yards and two touchdowns as the Falcons won 24–20.
 Jones' second touchdown occurred on fourth down with two minutes left in the game.
 On the play, quarterback Matt Ryan threw a short pass to Jones which he ran in for a 54-yard touchdown that ended up sealing a Falcons victory.
 In this game, Jones became the Falcons all-time receiving yard leader, surpassing the record previously set by Roddy White.
-In Week 3 against the Indianapolis Colts, Jones caught eight passes for 128 yards and one touchdown as the Falcons lost 24–27.
+In Week 3 against the Colts, Jones caught eight passes for 128 yards and one touchdown as the Falcons lost 24–27.
 In Week 4, Jones became the fastest player in NFL history to reach 11,000 career receiving yards, doing so in 115 games, beating out Calvin Johnson, who took 127 games.
-In Week 8 against the Seattle Seahawks, Jones had 10 receptions for 152 yards in the 27–20 loss.
-Jones had to miss the Week 12 game against the New Orleans Saints due to a shoulder injury.
-In Week 15 against the San Francisco 49ers, Jones had a season-high 13 receptions for 134 receiving yards and two touchdowns, the latter of which was the game-winner, in the 29–22 victory.
-In Week 16 against the Jacksonville Jaguars, Jones was targeted a career-high 20 times and recorded 10 receptions for a season-high 166 yards as the Falcons won 24–12.
+In Week 8 against the Seahawks, Jones had 10 receptions for 152 yards in the 27–20 loss.
+Jones had to miss the Week 12 game against the Saints due to a shoulder injury.
+In Week 15 against the 49ers, Jones had a season-high 13 receptions for 134 receiving yards and two touchdowns, the latter of which was the game-winner, in the 29–22 victory.
+In Week 16 against the Jaguars, Jones was targeted a career-high 20 times and recorded 10 receptions for a season-high 166 yards as the Falcons won 24–12.
 In the game, Jones became the fastest player in NFL history to reach 12,000 career receiving yards, accomplishing the feat in 125 games, beating out Jerry Rice, who took 142 games.
 Jones finished the 2019 season with 99 receptions for 1,394 receiving yards and six receiving touchdowns.
-Jones scored four of those touchdowns in the his first three games but didn't score another touchdown for nine games and didn't score another touchdown for the rest of the season from that point.
+Jones scored four of those touchdowns in his first three games but did not score another touchdown for nine games and did not score another touchdown for the rest of the season from that point.
 However, Jones still finished 26th out of all qualified receivers in that category.
 He finished second in the league in receiving yards and sixth in receptions.
 He earned his seventh career nomination to the Pro Bowl and second-team All-Pro, but he elected not to go.
 Jones was ranked 11th by his fellow players on the NFL Top 100 Players of 2020.